nickrout/TideTimes/README.md

 To get started:

-Set up a cronjob `crontab -e` at 06:00, or some other tme suitable to you:
+Set up a cronjob `crontab -e` at 06:00, or some other time suitable to you:

 ```0 6 * * * /usr/bin/python /home/hass/TideTimes/tides.py```